-Assemble the Horizontal Tail
+Assemble the Horizontal Stabilizer

 □ 1.
-Cut the stabilizer free from the foam sheet using a hobby knife with a sharp #11 blade.
+Cut the horizontal stabilizer free from the foam sheet using a hobby knife with a sharp #11 blade.
 DO NOT cut the elevator halves free at this time.

 □ 2.
-Following the Expert Tip below, use foam-safe CA and accelerator to glue six clip hinges (C2) into the stabilizer, using the 3 x 208mm $[1/8" \times 8-1/4"]$ elevator joiner tube as a guide.
-Remove the elevator joiner tube from the hinges.
+Following the Expert Tip below, use foam-safe CA and accelerator to glue six clip hinges (C2) into the stabilizer, using the 3 x 248mm [1/8" x 9-3/4"] elevator joiner tube as a guide.